- Oops!Something went wrong.Please try again later.

 Cautionary Note Regarding Forward-Looking Statements

 This news release contains forward-looking statements, which relate to future events or future performance.
-All statements, other than statements of historical fact, included herein including, without limitation, statements regarding the conversion of Inferred mineral resources to Measured and Indicated mineral resources; the planned feasibility study, and the ability of the Company to upgrade Inferred mineral resources to Measured and Indicated mineral resources for inclusion therein; the nature and extent of mineralization at the Pinion deposit; the extension of forecast mine life at the South Railroad Project (“SRP”); the Company’s future exploration plans and objectives; the expected size and dimensions of the planned pit and area of demonstrated mineral resources SRP; and about the potential financing and construction of the South Railroad Project.
-Such forward-looking statements reflect management’s current beliefs and are based on assumptions made by and information currently available to the Company, including that the Company will be successful in converting Inferred mineral resources to Measured and Indicated mineral resources for inclusion in the planned feasibility study; that the Company will complete the planned feasibility study on the timelines currently contemplated by the Company; that the Company’s exploration programs and activities at SRP will be successful in discovering further resources at SRP, upgrading current resources at SRP and extending the projected SRP mine life; that the pit and the area of demonstrated mineral resources at SRP will conform to that set out in the preliminary feasibility study for SRP; and that the Company will be successful in the financing and construction of the SRP.
+All statements, other than statements of historical fact, included herein including, without limitation, statements regarding the potential for POD, Sweet Hollow, LT, and Jasperoid Wash to be satellite pits to the South Railroad Project (“SRP”); the ability of the Company to increase the resource base at POD and Sweet Hollow; the nature and extent of mineralization at the POD and Sweet Hollow deposits; the Company’s future exploration plans and objectives; the expected size and dimensions of the planned pits and area of demonstrated mineral resources of the SRP; and about the potential financing and construction of the SRP.
+Such forward-looking statements reflect management’s current beliefs and are based on assumptions made by and information currently available to the Company, including that POD, Sweet Hollow, LT, and Jasperoid Wash will become satellite pits to the SRP; that the Company will be successful in increasing the resource base at POD and Sweet Hollow; that the pit and the area of demonstrated mineral resources at SRP will conform to that set out in the preliminary feasibility study for SRP; and that the Company will be successful in the financing and construction of the SRP.
 By their nature, forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements, or other future events, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-These risks, uncertainties and other factors include, among others: that the Company may not successfully convert Inferred mineral resources to Measured and Indicated mineral resources by the time the planned feasibility study is published, or at all; that the Company may not complete the planned feasibility study on the timeline currently contemplated, or at all; that the Company’s exploration programs and activities at SRP will not be successful in discovering further resources at SRP, upgrading current resources at SRP and/or extending the projected SRP mine life; that the pit and the area of demonstrated mineral resources at SRP will be different than that set out in the preliminary feasibility study for SRP, as a result of the Company’s feasibility study or otherwise; that the Company may not be successful in financing and constructing the SRP; that the SRP may never be placed into production; global financial conditions and volatility of capital markets, uncertainty regarding the availability of additional capital, fluctuations in commodity prices; title matters; and the additional risks identified in our filings with Canadian securities regulators on SEDAR in Canada (available at www.sedar.com) and with the SEC on EDGAR (available at www.sec.gov/edgar.shtml).
+These risks, uncertainties and other factors include, among others: that POD, Sweet Hollow, LT, and Jasperoid Wash will not become satellite pits to the SRP; that the Company may not successfully increase the resource base at POD and Sweet Hollow; that the pit and the area of demonstrated mineral resources at SRP will be different than that set out in the Preliminary Feasibility Study for SRP, as a result of the Company’s Feasibility Study or otherwise; that the Company may not be successful in financing and constructing the SRP; that the SRP may never be placed into production; global financial conditions and volatility of capital markets, uncertainty regarding the availability of additional capital, fluctuations in commodity prices; title matters; and the additional risks identified in our filings with Canadian securities regulators on SEDAR in Canada (available at www.sedar.com) and with the SEC on EDGAR (available at www.sec.gov/edgar.shtml).
 These forward-looking statements are made as of the date hereof and, except as required under applicable securities legislation, the Company does not assume any obligation to update or revise them to reflect new events or circumstances.

 For further information contact: